Quantum-electrodynamical time-dependent density functional theory description of molecules in optical cavities: Results

 \section{Results}

-We represent $\boldsymbol{\lambda}=\lambda \boldsymbol{\varepsilon}$ where $\boldsymbol{\varepsilon}$ is a unit vector describing the polarization of the cavity mode, e.g. \revc{$(1,0,0)$,} and $\lambda$ is the coupling strength.
-In this work, we will use $\lambda \le 0.1$, which, according to \revc{$\lambda=1/\sqrt{\varepsilon_0 V_{\mathrm{eff}}}$}, \revc{corresponds to sub-nm$^3$ effective} volumes \cite{carnegie2018room,benz2016single}.
-This range coincides with volumes achieved in picocavity experiments.
-The velocity\revc{-}gauge Hamiltonian is employed in all calculations.
-As demonstrated in Appendix A, both velocity and length\revc{-}gauge formulations yield identical results, which has been verified through additional test calculations.
-Since this calculation employs a finite\revc{-}difference grid to represent the wave functions, the computed total energies are sensitive to the alignment between grid points and ionic positions.
+The primary objective of these calculations is to benchmark the QED-DFT-TP approach against other established methods across various molecules and molecular dimers.
+This comparison is particularly timely given the rapid development of numerous new approaches in this field.
+To ensure a correct comparison, we have employed identical parameters across all methods, including coupling strengths, cavity frequencies, and molecular geometries.
+We represent $\boldsymbol{\lambda}=\lambda \boldsymbol{\varepsilon}$ where $\boldsymbol{\varepsilon}$ is a unit vector describing the polarization of the cavity mode, e.g. {$(1,0,0)$,} and $\lambda$ is the coupling strength.
+In this work, we will use $\lambda \le 0.1$, which, according to {$\lambda=1/\sqrt{\varepsilon_0 V_{\mathrm{eff}}}$}, {corresponds to sub-nm$^3$ effective} volumes \cite{carnegie2018room,benz2016single}.
+This range coincides with volumes achieved in picocavity experiments \cite{carnegie2018room,benz2016single}.
+The velocity-gauge Hamiltonian is employed in all calculations.
+The differences of results in velocity and lengths gauges are discussed in Appendix A. Since this calculation employs a finite-difference grid to represent the wave functions, the computed total energies are sensitive to the alignment between grid points and ionic positions.
 To maintain consistency when investigating energy as a function of intermolecular distance, we preserve the relative positioning by ensuring that molecular coordinates remain commensurate with the underlying computational lattice.
 This constraint limits our ability to position molecules at arbitrary locations; instead, molecular displacements are restricted to shifts with integer multiples of the grid spacing.